baesomi/baesomi.github.io/_posts/2019-05-14-PyQt-Practice.md

 ---

 Recently, I practice about PyQt library for GUI Program.
-I study PyQt while I follow up this book that link is 'https://wikidocs.net/book/2165'
+I study PyQt while I follow up this book that link is <https://wikidocs.net/book/2165>
 You can read it for free!
 I practiced examples of the most of this book.

 And I programmed own my application using PyQt.
 That is 'Lotto Number Generator'.

-Sometimes, I see lotto number prediction of someone who is social influencer. (instagram id : @kkotpa_flower)
+Sometimes, I see lotto number prediction of someone who is social influencer.
+(INSTAGRAM ID : @kkotppa_flower)
 The number of predicted number from him is more than 6 numbers.
-Then I need to picked only 6 numbers.
-This job is very complicated for me.
+Then, I need to picked only 6 numbers.
+It is very complicated job to me.
-So, I make the app for easier picking.
+So I make the app for easier picking.

 ```bash